-- wear appropriate clothing and be presentable at all times - ensure that their actions do not expose any person to any Health and Safety risks. - not engage in personal e-mail, telephone, text or social media contact with children.
+- · wear appropriate clothing and be presentable at all times - ensure that their actions do not expose any person to any Health and Safety risks. - not engage in personal e-mail, telephone, text or social media contact with children.

 This leaflet aims to give advice and information to students, parents, schools, colleges and bus operators who use and deliver transport services provided by Leicestershire County Council.
+Other leaflets in this series, available on request, include:

-- Anti-social behaviour on school transport - School Bus Passes: Frequently asked questions - Guidelines for taxi escorts - Guidelines for school staff - Guidelines for parents and students on mainstream transport - Guidelines for parents Special Educational Needs transport - Guidelines of safe working practice for the protection of children and staff - Guidelines for severe weather conditions Operators - Guidelines for severe weather conditions Schools or visit our website:
+- · Anti-social behaviour on school transport - School Bus Passes: Frequently asked questions - Guidelines for taxi escorts - · Guidelines for school staff - Guidelines for parents and students on mainstream transport - Guidelines for parents Special Educational Needs transport - · Guidelines of safe working practice for the protection of children and staff - Guidelines for severe weather conditions Operators - · Guidelines for severe weather conditions Schools